 The cosmic dance, is another reference to the exaggerated importance we give to decisions, which in the greater scheme of things, are not usually as important as we believe.

-Smith was advised on symbology by the poet W.B.
-Yeats, when creating the artwork for the Rider Waite deck.
-Yeats was a high ranking member of the Golden Dawn, and we know he was introduced to esoteric Indian themes and theology, as early as 1884, when his mother presented him with a copy of A. P. Sinnett’s Esoteric Buddhism.
+W.B.
+Yeats advised Smith on symbology when creating the artwork for the Rider Waite deck.
+Yeats was a famous mytholgical poet and also high ranking member of the Golden Dawn.
+We know he was introduced to esoteric Indian themes and theology as early as 1884, when his mother presented him with a copy of A. P. Sinnett’s Esoteric Buddhism.
 His first book of poems, Crossways, includes at least three poems with Indian themes. [ Source: To Never See Death: Yeats, Reincarnation, and Resolving the Antinomies of the Body-Soul Dilemma ]

 What is The Symbolism of the Sea and Ships in The Two of Pentacles?